 \section{Acknowledgements}

-Both authors would like to thank Pierre Albin, Matthias Lesch and Werner M\"uller for helpful discussions and their interest in this work.
+The authors would like to thank Pierre Albin, Matthias Lesch and Werner M\"uller for helpful discussions and for their interest in this work.
+We owe particular thanks to the anonymous referee who read the manuscript exceptionally carefully and made many useful remarks and suggestions.
 The first author is also grateful to Xianzhe Dai for many illuminating conversations about analytic torsion, while the second author wishes to thank Daniel Grieser and Andras Vasy for introducing him to elements of microlocal analysis, as well as to Stanford University for its hospitality.
-He gratefully acknowledges financial support by the German Research Foundation (DFG) and the Hausdorff Center for Mathematics in Bonn.
-The first author was also partially supported by the NSF grant DMS-0805529 and also, during the final stages of this work, by the CNRS at the Universit\'e de Nantes, Laboratoire Jean Leray.
+He gratefully acknowledges financial support by the German Research Foundation (DFG) during his postdoctoral studies at Stanford University and the Hausdorff Center for Mathematics in Bonn.
+The first author was also partially supported by the NSF grant DMS-0805529 and DMS-1105050, and also by the CNRS at the Universit\'e de Nantes, Laboratoire Jean Leray.